Frequently Asked Questions

 Q: How is an industrial microwave different then what I have at home?

 A: A commercial microwave like you see in most home kitchens is actually very similar in overall concept but nothing like an industrial microwave in size, power or efficiency.
 One of the main differences is that an industrial microwave can control its power output; almost all commercial and residential units have a set power they will put out and sometimes use pulses to get an average lower power over time.
 Our smallest 915 MHz microwaves are 75 times more powerful then a 1000 Watt 2.45 GHz residential microwave.
-A residential microwave is also a batch system where your food sits on a rotating table, while our industrial microwaves come in a lot of configurations such as continuous flow, indexing batch systems, mixing vessels, etc.
+A residential microwave is also a batch system where your food sits on a rotating table, while our industrial microwaves can come in various configurations such as continuous flow, indexing batch systems, mixing vessels, etc.

 The difference in frequency allows us to make much larger openings in our applicators without leaking microwave energy.
 This is of great benefit when designing dryers and cookers where a conveyor for continuous operation is necessary as well as provide better air handling.